garrettpyke/shop-route/project-worksheet.md

 This section will include a brief code snippet of functionality that I am proud of an a brief description.
 Code snippet will not be greater than ~10 lines of code.

 ```
-// for example:
-function reverse(string) {
-	// here is the code to reverse a string of text
-}
+// code will be posted here
 ```